 The National Institute of Public Information is primarily responsible for the training of Information Officers in the public Service.
 NIPI is a Training Institute that was established in May 1978 by the Federal Government of Nigeria, following the recommendations to the Federal Executive Council by the National Council on Information that held at the Durbar Hotel, Kaduna in 1977.
 The goal of NIPI is to be a First Class facility that would be the center of excellence for the training and retraining of senior-level Information Officers in the Public Service, top Broadcast and Communications Personnel, and some categories of senior media personnel.
 Organization needs to have a strong positive culture which could impact greatly on employee's performance.
 Information Officers in the public Service are the mouthpiece of the government and the leaching pin between the government and the governed.
-According to Bart (1998), It is a fundamental right of citizens in a well-functioning democracy to know what public officials are doing.
-What policies they are pursuing, what laws and regulations they are preparing, what programs they are running, how they are raising and spending money and what international agreements country are communication, values, and attitudes, religion, social constructions, and language.
+According to ??art (1998) Culture affects the way we communicate and relate with one another within or outside the organization.
+Organizational culture reflects the organization's vision, values, business ethics, beliefs, personalities and even the traits of the organization's founders and the management.
+According to Griffin and Pustay (1999), components of culture in any region or country are communication, values, and attitudes, religion, social constructions, and language.
 Values and attitudes vary from society to society are depending on the culture.
 Some countries, especially in Europe and America value time so much and are keen to keep appointments as per agreed timings, other countries like Kenya, Nigeria, and most African countries have no much value for time and tend to delay for meetings or even fail to show up for appointments.

-Individuals' work performance is crucial for the success of an organization particularly in the information department of the public service in Nigeria.
-Alvesson (2003) concluded that the productivity of an organization is greatly affected by its culture.
+Individuals' work performance is crucial for the success of an organization particularly in the information department of the public service in Nigeria. ??lvesson (2003) concluded that the productivity of an organization is greatly affected by its culture.
 Performance is measured by the quality of service offered and is reflected by the quality of Information officers NIPI is ably produced hence the National Institute of Public Information was establish by the federal government to carter for the training needs of all Information Officer.
 Armstrong (2006) defines employee performance as the ability of any employee to successfully and efficiently perform the duties and tasks assigned to him or her within the organization.
 Ogbor (2003) concluded that the productivity of an organization is greatly affected by its culture.
 The problem may arise when individuals are unable to adjust to a new work culture which could affect their motivation and ability to perform.
 Poor employee and organizational performance may not be as a result of poor recruitment strategies and selection processes, lack of employee motivating strategies, poor management and leadership or any other employee well-being initiatives, but the failure of employees, supervisors and managers and organizational leaders to understand the profound effect that corporate culture has on employee as well as organizational performance (Antonnette, 2016).